-I’m a writer and a community organizer.
-I’m a nominee for the Nebula Award, and a winner of the Shirley Jackson Award.
+My fiction has been nominated for the Nebula Award and the Theodore Sturgeon Award, and has won the Shirley Jackson Award.
 I’m a graduate of the 2012 Clarion Writers Workshop.
-I’m the co-editor, with the brilliant Aviva Briefel, of Horror After 9/11, a critical anthology published in 2011 by the University of Texas Press, which was included in the “Brilliant/Lowbrow” quadrant of New York Magazine’s famed “Approval Matrix.”
 I’ve had a whole bunch of stories published in great places like Lightspeed, Asimov’s, The Minnesota Review, Strange Horizons, Beneath Ceaseless Skies, Shimmer, Electric Velocipede, Interzone, Daily Science Fiction, Nightmare, Fiction International, Arts & Letters, The Rumpus, and lots more.
-I’m the recipient of a 2008 Literary Fellowship and Residency from the Bronx Writers’ Center.
+Together with the brilliant Aviva Briefel, I co-edited Horror After 9/11, a critical anthology published in 2011 by the University of Texas Press, which was included in the “Brilliant/Lowbrow” quadrant of New York Magazine’s famed “Approval Matrix.”
+I was the recipient of a 2008 Literary Fellowship and Residency from the Bronx Writers’ Center.
 I’m honored to be a member of the phenomenal SFF writers group Altered Fluid.

 I live in New York City now, but I grew up in a depressed depressing middle-of-nowhere town in upstate New York.
 I was trained as a butcher, and my father was a butcher, and his father was a butcher, but our butcher shop went down the toilet when our town was eaten alive by Wal-Mart.
 Since then I’ve been a vegetarian.
 I watch way too much television.
 I majored in Cinema Studies and Russian Language/Literature at Rutgers University, which is where I met my brilliant handsome husband.

-When I’m not trying to smash the system via subversive and sometimes-smutty stories, I’m trying to smash the system by organizing poor people to fight collectively for social justice.
-For the past six years, I’ve worked at Picture the Homeless, building towards the homeless revolution.
+When I’m not trying to smash the system via somewhat-subversive stories, I’m trying to smash the system by organizing poor people to fight collectively for social justice.
+For the past eleven years, I’ve been an organizer at Picture the Homeless, building towards the homeless revolution.
 I’ve played a part in organizing billions of amazing protests and events there, and I coordinated the writing of a major report that was required reading in urban planning courses at Columbia University—and was banned in New York State prisons.
 I’m also a member of the Community Funding Committee of the North Star Fund.

 If you like any of my work, or whatever, you should definitely write to me: